 Council recognises the importance of maintaining a diverse mix of housing into the future and to continuing to promote additional housing choices to suit and accommodate our people.
 Council is also committed to containing urban growth to identified growth areas in order to protect our scenic and natural environments for the enjoyment and benefit of existing and future residents and visitors.
-A Local Housing Strategy will be prepared to assist in guiding future growth and the
+The Local Housing Strategy will assist in guiding future growth and the right type of dwellings in the right locations - including designated greenfield and urban growth areas, urban renewal and increased densities along the rail corridor, and infill development within existing residentially zoned areas.